 In the earlier entry, we talked about the origins of the Caribbean pirates who operated during the early 18th century.
 But given the short and brutal lifespan of an ordinary pirate, the question can be raised – why did many such men flock under the banners of figures like Blackbeard and Kidd?
 Well for one, as we already mentioned, piracy tended to thrive when there was a dearth of employment opportunities for the seamen.
 However, we shouldn’t view the desperation of these sailors through the lens of modern-day sensibility.

 To that end, a seaman’s life was dreadful even by the contemporary standards – with grueling hard work aboard ships accompanied by uncomfortable quarters, damp surroundings, and more-often-than-not stale food.
 The dismal nature of their work situation was rather exacerbated by the exposure to various diseases ranging from scurvy, typhus to dysentery and smallpox.
-As historian Angus Konstam mentioned how half of the deaths in this daunting line of work was caused by diseases.
+As historian Angus Konstam mentioned how half of the deaths in this daunting line of work were caused by diseases.

 On the other hand, they had almost next to no opportunities on land, with some sailors resorting to petty thievery and even begging to make their ends meet.
 Suffice it to say, piracy presented itself not only as a contingency but also as an outlet where such desperate men could take ‘control’ of their seemingly doomed destiny.
 Simply put, in some cases, the sailors preferred to have a short but profitable career as a pirate rather than a dreary life as a lowly seaman.
-To that end, it shouldn’t come as a surprise that majority of the pirate recruits were enlisted from the crew of the merchant ships that were captured by pirate (or privateer) bands.
+To that end, it shouldn’t come as a surprise that the majority of the pirate recruits were enlisted from the crew of the merchant ships that were captured by pirate (or privateer) bands.
 In most scenarios, these sailors didn’t even have a choice but to enlist as ‘new’ pirates, while landsmen were promptly left ashore or even executed.